 They are of the generations who fought wars, paid taxes and built this great country.
 Yet today, in their fragile senior years, 50,000 older Americans live in poverty in San Diego County.
 They are a proud generation who find it difficult to ask for help.
 Most suffer in silence with the shame of living in poverty and the anxiety of living with food insecurity.
 Many skip meals and doses of medicine to survive between Social Security checks.
 Maybe they are your neighbors.
-Maybe you can help.
+You can help them on this Donate Page.